HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.25/HW_ch02.25.c,d.md

 Question.
 Estimate the linear regression $\ln(FOODAWAY)=\beta_1 + \beta_2 INCOME+ e$.
 Interpret the estimated slope.

 Answer.  $\widehat{\ln(FOODAWAY)}=3.1293 + 0.0069 INCOME$
-Interpretation of slope: When the size of one household with a predicted monthly income $1,000 units, the estimated increase in food away from home expenditure per month for an additional income of one household is $0.0069\times \widehat{INCOME}$ .
+Interpretation of slope: When the size of one household with a predicted monthly income $1,000 units, the estimated increase in food away from home expenditure per month for an additional income of one household is $0.0069\times \widehat{FOODAWAY}$ .

 ```{r}
 lm_Income_lnFoodaway <- lm(lnfoodaway ~ income, data = cex5_small)